What are Parent Councils ?

 What does the Parent Council do ?

-The main aim of the Parent Council is to provide the link between all parents and carers and their children and the school’s management, teaching and community staff.
-You can discover more about Balerno High School Parent Council’s objectives by reading our constitution.
+The main aim of the Parent Council is to provide the link between all parents and carers and their children and the school’s management, teaching and support staff.
+You can discover more about Balerno High School Parent Council’s objectives by reading our constitution (under review session 2017/18).
 You can also see the kind of topics covered at our meetings here.

-If there are any issues you don’t want to take to school staff directly, you can channel your comments and/or concerns through us.
+If there are any questions or concerns you have about the school, we can help to direct you to the correct channels.
 We are always happy to hear from you.
-You can contact us through Facebook and Twitter and you can e-mail us at firstname.lastname@example.org
+You can contact us through Facebook and Twitter and you can e-mail us at email@example.com